s21-SQL/s21_SQLB04/README.md

-# Day 03 - Piscine SQL
+# Day 03 — SQL Bootcamp

 ## _Continuing to JOIN and make change in data_